Travel Insurance for Greece

 Cover for travel arrangements

 Most of the time flights take off as scheduled and holidaymakers reach their destination stress free.
 Sometimes, however, airlines experience delays and cancellations and holiday departures or return journeys don’t quite go as planned.
 Most insurers will provide some cover for delayed departure or cancelled flights so check this before taking out a policy.
-Columbus Direct provides cover for missed departure, compensation if your holiday is expectedly cancelled or cut short and compensation for scheduled airline failure.
-Columbus Direct also offers its customers free airport lounge access if their flight is delayed for more than one hour 1
+Columbus Direct provides cover for missed departure, compensation if your holiday is unexpectedly cancelled or cut short and free airport lounge access if your flight is delayed for one hour or more.1

 Does your suitcase being one of the last to appear cause your blood pressure to rise once you’re off the plane?
 Luckily, we are usually reunited with our luggage quickly and easily after a flight but sometimes, inevitably, luggage will be lost or delayed reaching us.
 With Columbus Direct you are covered if something happens to your luggage so you don’t have to use your hard earned spending money to replace all your items.
 Check what your policy covers before buying it though, as you don’t want to be stuck without luggage 2